-Stormwater: Water (usually rainwater) that flows over surfaces, such as pavements, and makes its way into stormwater drains often via the gutter.
+Stormwater: Water (usually rainwater) that flows over surfaces and makes its way into stormwater drains.

-Subcatchment: An area that collects and funnels rainwater to a smaller waterway before it flows into a larger waterway (e.g., Upper Wolli Creek flows into the Cooks River).
+Subcatchment: An area that collects and funnels rainwater to one waterway (i.e., a smaller catchment within a catchment).
 The water flowing from many subcatchments comes together in a creek, river, lake or ocean.
 OurRiver is focusing on six subcatchments within the Cooks River catchment.

-Sustainable Urban Water Management (SUWM): The holistic management of water (including water supply, rainwater, stormwater and waste water) which minimises the import of large quantities of potable (drinking quality) water into cities and the discharge of wastewater and stormwater to urban waterways and oceans.
-SUWM includes WSUD (see definition below) but is a broader term used to include non-structural elements related to water management such as policy, funding, education and community engagement.
+Sustainable Urban Water Management (SUWM): The holistic management of water (including water supply, rainwater, stormwater and wastewater) which minimises the import of large quantities of potable (drinking quality) water into cities and the discharge of wastewater and stormwater to urban waterways and oceans.
+SUWM includes Water Sensitive Urban Design (see definition below) but is a broader term used to include non-structural elements related to water management such as policy, funding, education and community engagement.